algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - **Level 2**:

   - Alligators start to appear in the river alongside the logs.
-  - The frog can walk on the alligator's back but the Frogger dies when it walks on the alligator's head.
+  - The frog can walk on the alligator's back but Frogger will die if it walks on the alligator's head.

 - **Level 3 & 4**:
   - In these advanced levels, Frogger can no longer float off-screen.